logicraju/ROS_GIT_Workspace/README.md

 I. Task 1
 To run the solution for Task1, do the following:

-  I.a.
+  a.
 CPP Solution

   - Run roscore in a terminal
   - Run rosrun assignment calc_server in another terminal
   - Run rosrun assignment calc_client in another terminal

-  I.b.
+  b.
 Python Solution

   - Run roscore in a terminal
   - Run rosrun assignment calc_server_py.py